Time-Line

 Time-Line the eleventh studio album by the English progressive rock band Renaissance, released in April 1983.
 It was the last album released by Renaissance before they disbanded in 1987.

 With this album, Renaissance departed from their signature sound and toward 1980s pop, a change which had begun on their previous album, Camera Camera.
 It was a commercial failure and received the worst reviews of the band's career.
-It was followed by a band hiatus of nearly 20 years.
+It was followed by a band hiatus of 11 years.

 While Camera Cameras sound was influenced by the band members who had played as Nevada (Annie Haslam and Michael Dunford, along with keyboardist Peter Gosling), on Time-Line Jon Camp took charge of the musical tone and direction.
 He wrote all the lyrics, strongly influenced the musical style, and went so far as to call this the band's "best album."

 Reception

 In a retrospective review, Allmusic called Time-Line "the same kind of new wave-prog hybrid as Camera Camera, with anachronistic -- but irresistible -- little numbers like 'Richard the IX'" and "An enjoyably peppy record."